MetSoc Past President

 Tell us a bit about yourself and your relationship to the Society over the years.

 MetSoc is only as strong as its membership, which serves as its volunteer base.
 Strong volunteers result in excellent conferences.
-The Society needs to continue to attract dedicated members at all ages and levels of experience.
+The society needs to continue to attract dedicated members of all ages and levels of experience.
 However, time and again, I have seen that long-term and active membership most often starts with students.
 To maintain our standard of excellence, student members need to be encouraged to get involved.
-This starts with supporting our student Chapters, our scholarships and our COM travel funding programs: over the last 20 years these incentives have increased substantially in number, scope and funding level.
+This starts with supporting our Student Chapters, our scholarships and our COM travel funding programs: over the last 20 years, these incentives have increased substantially in number, scope and funding level.
 Our outreach is further extended via the Emerging Professionals program, which helps new graduates and employees get involved and supports their activities within MetSoc during their early career years.